CiscoTestAutomation/genie/docs/blitz/design/advanced_actions/advanced.rst

 * (Optional) An elif statement with boolean value (True or False statement).

-* (Optional) An else statement which executes when if, elif statement fails.
+* (Optional) An else statement, the actions under else is executed when if, elif statement fails.

 * A set of actions (e.g parse, execute etc.) that would be specified under keyword ``actions``.